MJKWoolnough/ics/README.md

 }
 ```

-PropTrigger specifies when an alarm will trigger
+PropTrigger specifies when an alarm will trigger.

 #### type PropUID